ochosteve08/Fashionista-E-commerce/README.md

-### <h1>Ecommerce Website</h1>
+# E-commerce Website

-This is an ecommerce website built with CRUD (Create, Read, Update, and Delete) functionality.
+This is an e-commerce website built with CRUD (Create, Read, Update, and Delete) functionality.
 The website is built using HTML, CSS, and JavaScript.

 - Features
   -Users can view a list of products